-In uncertain economic times many of us look for new and unique ways to supplement our income.
+In the age of the side-gig, many of us are looking for new and unique ways to supplement our income.
 One increasingly popular way to make money is by using your car.
 Before you put your personal car to work for you, you need to know if your current insurance policy will cover what you are doing with your car.

 Some examples of how your car might “work” for you:

-1. The Work: You decide to drive for Uber, Lyft, or SideCar.
+1. The Work: You decide to drive for Uber or Lyft.
 These Transportation Network Companies (TNCs) use a cell phone application to electronically “hail a ride” for a fee.
 While on-duty for the TNC, you have your cell phone application on awaiting a customer.
 You are paid by the TNC for providing the ride.

-Insurance Issues: If you have a Massachusetts personal auto policy, there is NO coverage for anyone injured while occupying your car while it’s being used as a public or livery conveyance.
+Insurance Issues: If you have a standard Massachusetts personal auto policy, there is NO coverage for anyone injured while occupying your car while it’s being used as a public or livery conveyance.
 In addition, the policy will not pay for Property Damage, and coverage under all optional insurance parts — like Optional Bodily Injury, Medical Payments, Collision, Comprehensive and Underinsured Auto Bodily Injury — is excluded.
-If driving for a TNC is your “job”, you are not eligible for a personal auto policy at all.
-The only policy which will cover you as a TNC driver is a Taxi/Limo/Car Service policy.
-As you can imagine, the cost of this type of commercial auto policy is substantially more than your personal auto policy.
+While some coverage is provided by the companies, there are serious possibilities for coverage gaps.
+If you are considering driving for a TNC, make sure to call your insurance agent to discuss your coverage options.

-2. The Work: You travel frequently for business, so you enroll in a service like FlightCar, RelayRides or GetAround that will “loan” (rent) your car to others who travel to Boston for business or pleasure.
+2. The Work: You travel frequently for business, so you enroll in a service like Turo that will “loan” (rent) your car to others who travel to Boston for business or pleasure.
 In return, you will receive a small rental fee for each use.

 Insurance Issues: Your policy would not cover a loss if your vehicle is being rented out since a vehicle rented to others does not qualify for a personal auto policy.
-A business auto policy -- again at a higher cost -- would be needed.
+Reach out to your insurance agent, who may be able to find coverage with a personal or commercial auto insurer.

 3. The Service: There are also companies that rent cars to consumers by the hour or by the day.
 In the case of Zipcar, members are free to drive cars by the hour or day, and cars are available (parked for access by Zipcard holders) in neighborhoods, cities, and airports around the world.